 Luxembourg’s banking sector: Facts & Figures

-The financial services industry, and more specifically the banking sector, plays a key role in the Luxembourg economy.
-Although the Luxembourg economy is well diversified, the financial services industry represents approximately 26% of total GDP.
+The financial services industry, and more specifically the banking sector plays a key role in the Luxembourg economy.
+Contrary to conventional wisdom, the Luxembourg economy is well diversified; the financial services industry represents approximately 27% of total GDP.

-Luxembourg’s economy grew by close to 4% in 2016 and is forecasted to increase in 2017.
-Unemployment stood slightly higher than 6%.
+In comparison with other countries, Luxembourg can boast an economic growth close to 3.5% in 2017 and forecasted to increase in 2018.
+Unemployment stood slightly lower than 6%.
 Both services and industries contribute to this positive trend.

-In addition, many international banking groups are today establishing their competence centres in Luxembourg, either in private banking, fund administration, custodian services, in treasury management, or as booking centres for international loans.
+However, in the last few years, new banks from third countries have established their European hubs in Luxembourg, including the seven largest Chinese banks, including Bank of China, ICBC, the world’s largest bank; Bank of Communications, Agricultural Bank of China, China Construction Bank, China Merchants Bank and China Everbright bank.
+In addition, many international banking groups are establishing competence centres in Luxembourg, either in private banking, fund administration, custodian services, in treasury management, or as booking centres for international loans.

 Credit institutions in Luxembourg enjoy a high level of capitalisation.
-On the credit side, the trend is, as in previous years, towards a positive path, recording an increase of 5.3% from March 2016 to March 2017: retail banking, corporate banking, as well as private banking, are all contributing to this increase.
-Over the same period, deposits increased by 0.63%.
+On the credit side, the trend is, as in the previous years, on a positive path, recording an increase of 1.3% from February 2017 to February 2018: retail banking, corporate banking and private banking all contributed to this increase.
+During the same period, with regards to deposits, the evolution is stable.
 On a general basis, deposits are still higher than loans, ensuring a strong and robust stability in all credit institutions.